git/git.github.io/rev_news/drafts/edition-68.md

   ```

   Andreas replied to Taylor that he was looking for a way to apply a
-  bundle to an actual source tree, not a git repository, but Taylor
+  bundle to an actual source tree, not a Git repository, but Taylor
   didn't think it was possible.

   Then another Andreas, Andreas Schwab, chimed in to discuss with